vulogov/rust_dynamic/README.md

 let mut value = Value::from(42);
 println!("Type of the stored value is {}", &value.type_name());
 println!("Dynamic value of the value is {:?}", &value.cast_integer());

 ```

+## What are the properties of dynamically-typed objects

+* Value objects can wrap value of any supported type and they are functionally pure.
+Once you assigned the value, you can not change it, with one exception.
+Any attempts of change will result in generation of a new Value object.
+But you can push a new value to the object of List type, without re-creating a new object.
+* All dynamically-typed objects are hash-able, so you can use them as the keys in HasMap objects.
+* All dynamically-typed objects holds full information about stored data type.
+* All dynamically-typed objects stores a unique object identifier.
+* All dynamically-typed objects serialize-able to both JSON and a Bincode.

+## How to create a dynamically-typed values

+rust_dynamic crate supports a number of function-primitives that will take a raw value and return a wrapped Dynamic object.